Vibrations

 Clerk Maxwell, we reach vibration frequency so high that it

-can be propagated through a vacuum devoid of atomic substance,
+can be propagated through a vacuum devoid of atomic

-as a transmissive force called rad-energy, beginning with dark
+substance, as a transmissive force called rad-energy,

-vibration-periods of two similarly circumstanced homologous
+The vibration-periods of two similarly circumstanced

-therefore the vibration-frequencies of homologous metal plates
+contents, and therefore the vibration-frequencies of

-are to each other as the inverse ratio of their linear
+homologous metal plates are to each other as the inverse

-dimensions.
-The octave of a given plate will be a homologous
+ratio of their linear dimensions.
+The octave of a given

-plate having ^ of its volume.
-A circular disc twenty inches in
+plate will be a homologous plate having ^ of its volume.
+A

-diameter and one inch thick vibrates, e.g,, 1024 times per
+circular disc twenty inches in diameter and one inch thick

-second.
-The ten octaves from unity successively reducing the
+vibrates, e.g,, 1024 times per second.
+The ten octaves from

-size of the disc by |, we get at each reduction the octave of
+unity successively reducing the size of the disc by |, we

-the previous pitch, and at any given octave we have the
+at any given octave we have the volume, weight, and

-volume, weight, and vibration-frequency of the vibrating
+vibration-frequency of the vibrating atomic substance.

 Ten octave, 1024 vibrations per second; metal disc, twenty